craigcalef/awsfun/README.md

 # awsfun
-Helpful and fun stuff for Amazon Web Services.
+Helpful and fun stuff for Amazon Web Services, and other misc. useful ephemera.